GabeStah/mtg-divider/README.md

 ### Prerequisites

 - Adobe Illustrator: To generate cards from the data in `data/sets.csv`.
 Tested on Illustrator 2024, but should work with older versions.
+- Install the Beleren fonts, which are the default fonts used in Magic card titles.
+Download both the `Beleren2016-Bold` and `Beleren2016SmallCaps-Bold` fonts from here and double-click to install the appropriate version for your file system: https://github.com/Saeris/typeface-beleren-bold/tree/master
 - *(Optional)* [NodeJS](https://nodejs.org/en) installed on your machine.
 Only required if you want to automatically update the set data.
 You can also manually update the `data/sets.csv` file.

 ### Image generation